wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 >> <p>This domain is for use in illustrative examples in documents...
 ```

-In this case, you searched the HTML for `p` tags, which stands for paragraph, and BeautifulSoup returned everything it found in `<p>` tags.
+In this case, you searched the HTML for `p` tags, which stands for paragraph, and BeautifulSoup returned everything in `<p>` tags.

 ![HTML example](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/html.png)